VladDBA/MalduinoScripts/README.md

+#About
 My repository with scripts for Maltronics's Malduino keystroke injection tool.
-Written and tested on Malduino Elite. https://maltronics.com/collections/malduinos
+Written and tested on Malduino Elite.
+https://maltronics.com/collections/malduinos

+#Scripts